Putting Your Songs On The Web

 On the other hand, somebody else will be doing all the technical stuff, and as long as you have product to sell (so that the site can earn its percentage), you will be ahead of the game, because usually, just two or three sales will cover all your initial costs.

 All prices, terms and conditions quoted from now on are subject to change, so check each site out first before making a decision.
-Prices, terms and conditions quoted here are as of January 2014.
+Prices, terms and conditions quoted here are to be ignored.
+They were probably out of date before I finished writing this article!

 And having said that, let us all kneel down and adore Derek Seivers.